-In the early 1930s Lady Esther became the top selling loose face powder in the United States.
-Its success was largely due to its use of the only practical field-test for measuring the fineness of face powder – the ‘Bite Test’.
+In the early 1930s Lady Esther became the top selling loose face powder in the United States largely due to its use of the only practical field-test for measuring the fineness of face powder – the ‘Bite Test’.

 June 10th 2013

-In 1905, Ernst Kromayer published a report describing the use of motor-driven, circular knives to gradually remove layers of the skin, and later introduced the improved practice of using rotating burrs powered by a dental drill.
+In 1905, Ernst Kromayer described the use of motor-driven, circular knives to gradually remove layers of the skin, and later introduced the use of rotating burrs powered by a dental drill.

 June 3rd 2013

 The 1920s saw the arrival of America’s first modern beauty craze – complexion clays.